multycloud/multy-docs/blog/2022-06-06-iac-comparison/index.md

 Terraform uses a declarative language, Hashicorp Configuration Language (HCL), which is straightforward to learn and use.
 It's a very readable language that makes configuring new resources simple.
 They offer easy ways to get started through [Modules](https://registry.terraform.io/browse/modules), encapsulating a common set of resources into a single module.
 With Terraform, it is also easy to manage larger projects, allowing you to easily reuse files for different environments and purposes.

-Here is an example of deploying a virtual network using Terraform:
+Here is an example of deploying an AWS virtual network using Terraform:

 ```hcl
 resource "aws_vpc" "example_vn" {